naman10parikh/awesome-a2a-servers/README.md

 ## Clients

 * Check out sample clients in the [official A2A repository](https://github.com/google/A2A/tree/main/samples)
+* 📇 [A2A CLI](https://github.com/chrishayuk/a2a-cli) - Command-line client for interacting with A2A servers

 ## Tutorials

 * [Getting Started with A2A Protocol](https://github.com/google/A2A#getting-started) - Official getting started guide
+* 📇 [A2A & MCP Tutorial](https://github.com/Tsadoq/a2a-mcp-tutorial) - A tutorial on using Model Context Protocol by Anthropic and Agent2Agent Protocol by Google

 ## Legend